vanlooverenkoen/lifepowr-flexio/README.md

 - Translation setup is done.
 (Using locale_gen, a package that I created myself) But I did not have time to translate the app.
 - Loading states are implemented.
 Error states are not implemented.
 (But I would do it in a real app)
 - I did not use SVG's to keep it simple, but I would normally use SVG's for icons.
+- Dropdown UI was added to match current app design.
+(This is actually a switcher that goes through the possible charts)
 - The home page is recreated from the images in the playstore.
 The charts are just images.
 But I wanted to make it a more complete application.
 - I would do a lot more testing.
 But I did not have time to do it, gave some examples on what is important to do. (golden tests, widget tests, integration tests)
 - I would use GetX to do navigation.
 But to keep it simple I used simple navigators.
 To keep the viewmodels clean